h3rald/h3rald/contents/articles/december-adventure-2024.md

 Finally I got around to writing a [proper article](/articles/hex) about hex.
 How it came about, why I bothered... things like that!

 Next I will start thinking about... a standard library for hex, and also maybe improve the playground to support entering longer programs.

+### Day #22

+I improved the [playground](https://hex.2c.fyi/play) a little bit.
+I added a button to "upload a file" by copying and pasting it into a textarea and evaluating it.
+I ended up increasing the STDIN buffer to 16kb and implement a way to strip hashbang, comments, and newlines before sending it through the REPL... kinda hacky, but it seems to work.

+I have also been thinking about creating a new `::` symbol to create operators (to avoid using `.` on all user symbols all the time) and also some possible modules for a hypothetical standard library.